Mochimochi07/Readme/readrepos/Readme2.md

 I know upgrading is expensive but that modern SUV is not a good upgrade.
-I kinda miss the thrill of jeep going left and right. when i was a little child i always feel like jeepneys are going to fall to either left and right because of the imbalance. and that is hella scary man. it reminds me back playing GTA missions in PSA where i always go rolling using the bus whenever i go either left or right.
+I kinda miss the thrill of jeep going left and right. when i was a little child i always feel like jeepneys are going to fall to either left and right because of the imbalance. and that experience is hella scary man. it reminds me back playing GTA missions in PSA where i always go rolling using the bus whenever i go either left or right.

 I remembered that i made an upgrade for jeepneys in my first year college.